 One example is the fan banner used by the Kodama clan in Musashi.
 Later, the families that emerged from the Kodama clan, the Kodama, Okudaira, and Sho clans, all used the military fan crest.
 It indicates that what was originally a flag insignia later became the family crest.

 The family crests of the warrior clans mainly originated from the symbol on flags and banners.
 However, some of them, like the crests of the nobles, were adapted from patterns on their clothing.
-The Kumagai clan crest, ‘dove in mistletoe’ is an example of this.
+The Kumagai clan crest, ‘dove in mistletoe,’ is an example.
 The Sasaki clan also used the meyui (tie-dying pattern) crest as a pattern on its flowing robe under Sasaki Takatsuna’s reign.
-Later all members of the Sasaki clan came to use the meyui Kamon.
+Later, all members of the Sasaki clan came to use the meyui Kamon.

 Japanese Family Crest History